turtlecoin/box-turtle/README.md

 Start up walletd:

-`./walletd --wallet-file YOURWALLET.wallet --password YOURPASSWORD --rpc-password tes --daemon-address public.turtlenode.io`
+`./walletd --wallet-file YOURWALLET.wallet --password YOURPASSWORD --rpc-password test --daemon-address public.turtlenode.io`

 Alternatively, you can remove the --daemon-address arg to use a local TurtleCoind you've got open.